sherzodm8441/07-models-lab/README.md

 my_text.most_used_letter #=> ["n", 6]

 ```
-In general our models are agnostic about the rest of our application - we could drop this class into a Command Line or Ruby on Rails app and it would function in the exact same way.
+In general our models are agnostic about the rest of our application - we could drop this class into a Command Line or an app and it would function in the exact same way.
+Notice there is no `puts`, because information needs to get returned to the controller so it can end up in the view (using substitution within the `.erb` file).

 ## Using a Model in the Controller

 In order to use the model we've created in our controller we need to connect the two.
 To do this, we'll use the `require_relative` keyword to bring in the code from the model we've created.
 At the top of `app.rb`, add `require_relative "models/textanalyzer.rb"`.
 This now gives us the ability to create new instances of the TextAnalyzer class from within our controller.

-Now, let's take the data from `params[user_text]` (in the `post '/' do` route) and feed it into a new instance of the`TextAnalyzer` class:
+Now, let's take the data from `params[:user_text]` (in the `post '/' do` route) and feed it into a new instance of the`TextAnalyzer` class:

 ```ruby
 post '/' do